-Sue: Some of the shots are quite nice.
+Sue: Some of the shots are quite nice, I suppose.
 It’s nice to see some depth of field for a change.
 The lighting is very effective at times, too.
-But in the very next scene, everything is over lit.
+But then, in the very next scene, everything is over-lit.
 I don’t know what to make of it.

-Brock tells the Argolins that their arch-enemies, the Foamasi, are behind the bid for their planet.
+Brock tells the Argolins their arch-enemies, the Foamasi, are behind the hostile takeover of their planet.

-Sue: This is so 1980.
+Sue: This is so 1980 it hurts.
 Nuclear war, private enterprise, squash courts.
 The only thing missing here is a bloody Rubik’s Cube.

-It’s at this point, when we discover that Pangol is really an artificial creation, that Sue finally begins to engage with the plot.
+When we discover that Pangol was artificially created, Sue finally begins to engage with the plot.

-Pangol spies the Doctor skulking by his TARDIS on his CCTV monitor.
+Pangol spies the Doctor skulking by his TARDIS.

-Sue: He’s caught a tramp pissing behind some bins.
+Sue: He looks like a tramp pissing behind some bins.

-And then we see our first full-frontal Foamasi.
+And then we witness our first full-frontal Foamasi.

 Sue: Oh dear.